Spanish airports operator Aena sparkles on market debut

 "Expectations for the company are enormous, and it shows that investors are placing a premium on the company above the alternatives they have in the market," he told reporters.

-The group will pay out half of expected profit in dividends from 2015, equivalent to 299 million euros that year and roughly in line with peers such as Germany's Fraport.
+The group will pay out half of expected profit in dividends from 2015, equivalent to 299 million euros that year and roughly in line with peers such as Germany's Fraport FRA.DE.

 (Writing by Elisabeth O'Leary and Paul Day; Editing by Keith Weir)